EntrustCorporation/cps/entrust.md

 The CA will follow a documented procedure for verifying all data requested for inclusion in the Certificate.
 In cases where the Certificate request does not contain all the necessary information about the Applicant, the CA will obtain the remaining information from a reliable, independent, third-party data source.

-**SSL and EV SSL Certificates**
+**OV and EV TLS Certificates**

 The Applicant information will include at least one FQDN or IP address.
-For EV SSL Certificates, the Applicant will include at least one FQDN.
+For EV TLS Certificates, the Applicant will include at least one FQDN.

 #### 4.2.1.1 Applicant Communication

-**All Certificates except EV SSL, EV Code Signing and Verified Mark Certificates**
+**All Certificates except EV TLS, EV Code Signing and Verified Mark Certificates**

 The CA uses a Reliable Method of Communication to verify the authenticity of the Applicant Representative’s certificate request.
 The CA uses the following sources to verify the Reliable Method of